 Identifying Multiple Critical Paths

-There is in fact no way to simultaneously define the six phase critical paths of the example project using Total Slack alone without manipulation.
+There is in fact no way to simultaneously define the critical paths to each of the six phase completion milestones of the example project using Total Slack alone without manipulation.
 The paths must be identified individually and directly reported (in the manner of BPC Logic Filter) or manually marked.

 Deadlines / Late Constraints